 You can avoid this with planning!
 A table of contents and a block of stickers will help.

 So, take a block and on each piece of paper write one idea from your future book.
 Just one idea, briefly: “To say this and that.”
-At this point, turn off your inner critic and just write down ideas.
+At this point, turn off your inner critic and just write down ideas like query letter.

 When your thoughts run out, spread the pieces of paper out on the table and step back.
 Look at all the ideas at once.
 You will see that some of them are related to each other.